hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

     !!! important

         Besu implements `restricted` private transactions only.

+The `gas` and `gasPrice` are used by the [privacy marker transaction] not the private transaction itself.

 For more information about creating and sending private transactions, see the [How To documentation](../../HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md).